Why Patent Prior Art Search is Crucial in Pharmaceutical Literature for Effective IP Strategy

 When a pharmaceutical product is discovered and finalized, a patent is filed.
 However, despite filing for a patent, the product cannot be marketed before the approval.
 Due to this long gap between the filing and marketing the product, pharmaceutical manufacturers get shorter periods of patent exclusivity as compared to other patent dependent industries.
 Further, patents are not usually licensed to other individuals or companies in the same literature because these companies want to enjoy exclusivity in the market and get a return on their investment.

-Prior-Art Searching in Pharmaceutical literature and Its Importance
+Prior-Art Searching in Pharmaceutical Literature: An Overview

 For instance, Markush structures are broad chemical structures that can cover millions of possible structures within one single backbone.
 Therefore, prior-art searching in pharmaceutical literature becomes tedious and tricky.

-There are multiple stages at which the prior art searches can be requested.
-The first stage can be before planning research and development.
+- The first stage can be before planning research and development.
 This is done in the form of a patent landscape to assess the work that has been already done and also to ensure that the research that the company is going to conduct is not a duplication of already existing research.

-The second stage for conducting a prior art search can be before filing a patent.
+- The second stage for conducting a patent prior art search can be before filing a patent.
 This is usually conducted to identify closely related literature and is highly recommended to identify any literature that can be a prior art to the company’s patent.
 This helps the company in devising the answers to the examiner’s questions and rejections and also helps them work around the existing prior-art.

-FTO Searches in the Pharmaceutical literature An FTO search specifically in the pharmaceutical literature can be conducted at various stages of the product lifecycle.
+An FTO search specifically in the pharmaceutical literature can be conducted at various stages of the product lifecycle.
 It can be conducted before the approval of a research project, i.e. the ideation stage, however the most recommended stage to perform these searches is after the completion of drug development and before marketing.

 Notably, the FTO searchesat this stage can be used to identify the most relevant references that the product could potentially infringe.
 Further, FTO searches could be performed during mergers & acquisitions (M&A) or financing or licensing agreements to assess the invention in question and be ware of any potential litigation that the portfolio might attract.